ssorj/skupper-cli-spec/README.md

 ## Thoughts

-It's important that these work as scripted with no sleeps or additional condition waits.
+It's important that the Hello World steps work as scripted with no sleeps or additional logic to wait on conditions.
+That's why I have the notes about how operations block.

-Can you edit the name of a CR?

 By default, no ingress.
 Overall, it seems a bit better to require people specify when they want it.

+Can you edit the name of a CR?

 ## Guidelines